soccervortex/The-Movie-Store/README.md

 4. Go To [Register For API Key](https://movieapi-v2ft.onrender.com/api/register)

-5. Fill in your username, email and read the Tearms Of Services And Privacy Policy
+5. Fill in your username, email and read the Terms Of Services And Privacy Policy

 6. Then check the box and click submit